guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 The `moved` block should be kept to ensure backwards compatibility, until all resources and modules are updated.
 ###### <span style="color: #98971a">Conditions and Loops</span>

-Boolean values can be used in a terraform ternary operation to create an if-else statement - `CONDITION ?
+Boolean values can be used in a terraform ternary operation (interpolation) to create an if-else statement.
+Syntax: `CONDITION ?
 TRUE_VAL : FALSE_VAL`

 >[!example] Example 1 - condition
 >```hcl